Tby Lisa Karam Middleton

 Here, too, you’ll find older, seasoned workers.
 Allocca also encourages this field for women, which allows for easier schedules without giving up salary.
 The length of the assignment varies depending upon the project, and the sales associates worry about placing the consultants, freeing consultants to concentrate on the task on hand and not on where their next job will be.

 “Tech writers are getting savvy,” says Allocca.
 In 1980, her then boss hired a technical writer at a salary in the $20s.
 “No one could have projected the boom for tech writers.”

 “There are mismatches.
 You have to fix them,” says Allocca.
 Greenspan adds that rarely – “maybe two or three out of hundreds” – is a client dissatisfied with their consultant, and that mostly stems from personality differences or unreasonable expectations on the part of the client.
-After the company sent a consultant to Reader’s Digest, it was discovered that the person simply did not do the job, and the client wanted their money back.
-In the end, Greenspan personally went in to do the job.
+For example, the company sent a consultant to Reader’s Digest, it was discovered that the person simply did not do the job, and the client wanted their money back.
+In the conclusion, Greenspan personally went in to do the job.
 “You pay for that 100 percent guarantee.
 It gives you integrity,” says Allocca.

 Allocca says if a sales associate is not in the $100,000 range by the end of the first year, they won’t last.
 It took Benne five months to make $140,000.

 Little Time for Hobbies

 With a flourishing business and four children, Allocca has little time for hobbies other than regular visits to the gym.
 In addition, her newly found success has given her the opportunity to travel, at any time.
 Keeping her household running smoothly is eased by Josette, the housekeeper, whom Allocca fondly calls “a member of the family.”